hathibelagal-dev/instantpolyglot/docs/eng/Galician.md

 - Creation of the Real Academia Galega in 1906
 - Establishment of Normas Ortográficas e Morfolóxicas do Idioma Galego in 1982
-- Ongoing debates between "reintegrationist" and "isolationist" approaches
+- Ongoing debates between “reintegrationist” and “isolationist” approaches

 ### Code-switching